EducloudAI/AI-Integration-Framework/docs/meta-framework/README.md

 # 🌐 Meta‑Framework Architecture
 *A universal, extensible architecture that remains stable across technologies, sectors and future AI generations.*

-The AI Integration Framework is designed as a **meta‑framework**: a higher‑order architecture that governs how all layers, components, questions and documentation structures relate to each other.
+The AI Integration Framework is designed as a **meta framework**: a higher order architecture that defines how all layers and components relate to each other.

-This design principle ensures that the framework remains **future‑agnostic**, **sector‑agnostic** and **technology‑agnostic**, even as AI evolves from prompts to agents, quantum systems and neural interfaces.
+This design principle ensures that the framework remains **future agnostic**, **sector agnostic** and **technology agnostic**.

-Because the architecture is meta based, the framework does not need to be rebuilt when AI technologies change.
+Because the architecture is meta‑based, the framework does not need to be rebuilt when AI technologies change.
 Only Layer 0 evolves per AI generation.
-All governance layers 1 to 9, components, documentation structures and cross cutting frameworks remain fully intact.
+All governance layers (1–9) remain fully intact.

 ---

 ## ⭐ 1.
 What Makes It a Meta‑Framework

 A meta‑framework defines the rules for how frameworks are structured.

 It is not tied to a single technology, domain or method.
 Instead, it provides:

 - universal structure